 Removing paint was always a scary process to me: put on a chemical, wait for it to do the work, then take it off – seems simple enough.
 But the chemical itself worries me.
 I mean, paint, poly, all that stuff is toxic enough, but if you need some other solution to take it back off… that seems way more harsh to me.
-When I found myself needing to remove paint for a project gone awry, I found a tool through HomeRight that was made to remove paint – and it was chemical free – so I decided try it to see if it would work.
+When I found myself needing to remove paint for a project gone awry, I was gifted a tool through HomeRight that was made to remove paint – and it was chemical free – so I decided try it to see if it would work.
 After a little research (and a lot of trial and error), I finally learned how to remove paint from furniture without chemicals.

 Using a heat gun to remove paint is super, duper easy.
 If you can dry your hair and brush it at the same time, you can do it.
 I used the Heat Pro Deluxe II by HomeRight, which they sent to me to try.